pvh/postgres-bits/sql/01_slide.md

     (5 rows)
 !SLIDE

-## But what if some rows are different than others?
+## But what if we need to split these rows into groups?

 !SLIDE code